theochavannes/home-insurance/README.md

 "C:\\data\\esure\\home-insurance" by your path.

 ### Step 5: Do some data analysis
-You can read the exploration.ipynb at the root of the project which is a draft that allowed me to start the project and get some ideas.
+You can (optional) read the exploration.ipynb at the root of the project which is a draft that allowed me to start the project and get some ideas.